The Open Molecules 2025 (OMol25) Dataset, Evaluations, and Models: Open Molecules 2025 Dataset

 \subsubsection{Ground State Structures}

 In order to sample the diverse space of metal complexes, we employed the \texttt{Architector} package~\cite{taylor_architector_2023}.
 Architector takes in a specification of the metal center (\textit{e.g.}, element, oxidation state, coordination number) and a set of ligands and generates 3D structures of the requested metal center coordinated by the ligands in multiple geometries and conformations.
 We leveraged a curated list of experimentally used ligands~\cite{architector_data} and metal-oxidation state pairs from the \texttt{mendeleev} package~\cite{mendeleev}.
 In this way, an extremely large number of complexes can be generated by randomly assembling collections of ligands to attach to randomly chosen metal centers.
 The structures which are output by Architector have been optimized by xTB~\cite{bannwarth_gfn2-xtbaccurate_2019} during and after generation and can be used directly in DFT calculations.
 The spin state for each system was set to the maximum that would be reasonable for the given metal oxidation state (e.g., a $d^8$ center would be a triplet).
 Optimizations with no more than five steps were carried out on these complexes.
 The TM complex inputs were also run as single points in the lowest possible spin state (singlets for even-number electron systems, doublets of odd-number) and a subset of these were also optimized with a maximum of five steps.
+For complexes with spin multiplicity greater than 4, we also ran these complexes at relevant intermediate spin states as single points.